The BDSM Bushwick Dominatrix Play

 Those bitches.

 A favorite of the company, this carefully reworked script gained greater depth and character development thanks to the broad perspectives from its production team.
-As every piece is benefitted by reshaping, this iteration of The Rug excelled through the collaboration of writer, director, and cast.
+As every piece benefits from reshaping, this iteration of The Rug was well served by the collaboration of writer, director, and cast.

 This isn’t the first time this piece has developed through creative collaboration.
-In its debut at The Tank over a year earlier, director Sydney Dennison put her own spin on the piece, adding suggestions that survived through the play’s later iteration, where Lena Pepe was able to observe and continue to add to a piece that had already grown beyond the writer’s early drafts.
+In its debut at The Tank over a year earlier, director Sydney Dennison put her own spin on the piece, adding humor and emotion that survive in the play’s new iteration.
+Lena Pepe was able to observe and further add to a piece that had already grown beyond the writer’s early drafts.
+The directors’ artful crafting opened the door for every beloved twist from all members of the production team (special shout-out to the talented Emily Yarney, who was not only a stellar stage director but also birthed the writer’s favorite bit in the show via a brilliantly chosen sound cue).

 Every story is a little Frankenstein, stitched and puzzled together by the artists who pass it on.
-This piece is a perfect demonstration of how lighthearted charm and contemplative focus can evolve a story into something that will always be greater than its early days.
+This piece is a perfect demonstration of how lighthearted charm and contemplative focus can evolve a story into something that will always be greater than it was before.